NPP Primaries: Stephen Amoah Talks About Peace And Unity As Bawumia Wins Nyaiseo Constituency

 Read also

-The Member of Parliament for the Nhyiaeso Constituency, Stephen Amoah, in an interview with Joy News right after the declaration of the results by the EC, admitted he was surprised by the outcome.
+The Member of Parliament for the Nhyiaeso Constituency, Stephen Amoah EC, declared the results in an interview with Joy News right after the EC's declaration.
+He admitted he was surprised by the outcome.

 He, however, expressed delight that the process was peaceful, adding that the unity of the party was also paramount.